kuzudb/kuzu-blog/src/content/post/2024-04-19-rdf-shacl-and-kuzu.md

 [RDFLib](https://rdflib.readthedocs.io/en/stable/) is a Python library that provides a simple API for querying RDF data.
 It is extensible with plugins[^2], allowing it to work with different storage backends.
 In this case, we simply register the Kùzu plugin in RDFLib.
-For databases like Kùzu that offer on-disk persistence, the graph needs to first be opened before we can query it.
+For databases like Kùzu that offer on-disk persistence, the graph needs to first be instantiated and loaded before we can query it.

 ```py
 import rdflib